 Public Health Research Data Forum

-- New research explores the opportunities and challenges for the use of data citation tools in public health research
+- Research explores the opportunities and challenges for the use of data citation tools in public health research.

 - Read the statement in full

 - Find out more about the background to the statement

 - Read the ‘Lancet’ commentary article [PDF 48KB]